 If you follow these osteoarthritis prevention tips, you can help ensure that your spine and joints stay strong and healthy.
 These prevention tips do not guarantee you will avoid developing spinal arthritis or any other degenerative spine condition, but you can be sure that you are doing everything you can to promote an overall healthy spine and possibly delay the onset of osteoarthritis.

-If you would like more information on osteoarthritis, prevention steps and treatment options available to you if you are already experiencing spinal problems due to this condition, contact Laser Spine Institute today.
-Our minimally invasive spine surgery has helped more than 75,000 patients find relief from chronic neck and back pain, many of whom were suffering from spinal arthritis.
+If you would like more information on prevention steps and treatment options available to you if you are already experiencing spinal problems due to this condition, contact Laser Spine Institute today.
+For patients who have fully explored conservative treatment, our minimally invasive spine surgery offers a safer and effective outpatient alternative to traditional open neck or back procedures.^

-To see if you are a candidate for one of our minimally invasive spine surgeries, contact Laser Spine Institute today and request a review of your MRI report or CT scan.
+To see if you are a potential candidate for one of our minimally invasive spine surgeries ask a member of our caring team for your free MRI review.*